Ekenäs Church: Inventory

-One of the oldest objects of the church include a Bible which belonged to vicar Sigfridus Aronus Forsius.
+One of the oldest objects of the church is a Bible which belonged to vicar Sigfridus Aronus Forsius.
 He was the vicar of Ekenäs in 1621-1624.
-The bible was rescued from fire and is now located in Ekenäs Museum.
+The Bible was rescued from fire and is now located in Ekenäs Museum.

-Another pieces of 17th century inventory include vessels for the Holy Communion from the year 1613 and the altar piece which was made in Stockholm around 1660.
+Another pieces of 17th century inventory include vessels for the Holy Communion dating to 1613 and the altar piece which was made in Stockholm around 1660.
 The paintings of the altar piece are younger though.
 They were commissioned in Stockholm in 1797 and painted by professor Lorens Pasch the younger.
 The paintings represent the Holy Trinity of God and the sorrow of Christ.

 The pulpit in Ekenäs Church is designed by A. F. Granstedt.

 On the wall of the church is a memorial plate for the vicar Forsius.

-Organ inside Ekenäs Church was built by Anders Thulé and donated to the church in 1842 by knight Berndt Erik Inberg.
+The organ inside Ekenäs Church was built by Anders Thulé and donated to the church in 1842 by knight Berndt Erik Inberg.
 Since then it has been renovated a number of times.
 The latest restoration was completed in 1992.